molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 # Sermons and insults

-I hear JavaScript critics yelling: “Just use Progressive Enhancement!
+I hear JavaScript critics yelling: "Just use Progressive Enhancement!
 Sprinkle some JavaScript on your static HTML!
-Don't believe those fraudsters, grifters, bastards, idiots that lied to you!”
+Don't believe those fraudsters, grifters, bastards, idiots that lied to you!"

 Again, I understand the frustration.
 Nonetheless, I don't think the current situation can be explained in terms of fraud, lies, gaslighting et cetera.
-While there are powerful actors with certain economic interests, [there is no “Big JavaScript” conspiracy, no JavaScript framework cabal](https://seldo.com/posts/the_case_for_frameworks) that has lied to us to sell us their sub-par products.
+While there are powerful actors with certain economic interests, [there is no "Big JavaScript" conspiracy, no JavaScript framework cabal](https://seldo.com/posts/the_case_for_frameworks) that has lied to us to sell us their sub-par products.

 Even if certain individuals would be to blame – critics personally blame JavaScript framework maintainers and the Big Five companies they work for –, I don't see much value in doing so.